SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 todo
 I also think there is room to identify that the DoD is scoped to all work items whereas the AC’s will be scoped to an individual item.

-### Add references to discussion
+### Capture changes to the PBI from discussions

-As stated above the Acceptance Criteria is the source of truth for what should be done in the PBI, and any discussion that expands upon it should reference it, and be referenced in it.
+The Acceptance Criteria are the source of truth for what functionality needs to be implemented for the PBI to be considered complete, so it's important to capture any changes to the PBI and the Acceptance Criteria.

+Any discussion that expands upon the story and/or the Acceptance Criteria should be noted in the Discussion section of the PBI for reference.

 ::: good
 ![Figure: Good example - Discussion and references of what involves the Acceptance Criteria](acceptance-criteria-discussion.png)